bercik/VolumeController/README.md

 ## Solution with only volume controll utility working
 Run VolumeController.py script at startup as any user.
 You can do this in any way.

+# Installing android application
+For now you can just open whole android project in android studio, attach your phone via USB cable and run application.